ccdmb/predector/docs/running.md

 Those starting with a single hyphen `-` are Nextflow runtime parameters, which are described here <https://www.nextflow.io/docs/latest/cli.html#run>.
 Those starting with two hyphens `--` are Predector defined parameters.

-If you're confused about either I'm happy to help.

 ### Manual ranking scores